-The Kyrgyz Republic became a full-fledged member of the Eurasian Development Bank in August 2011.
-A minor participant of the Bank, the Kyrgyz Republic holds US $100 thousands in the Bank’s charter capital.
+Kyrgyz Republic became a full member of Eurasian Development Bank in August 2011.
+Its contribution to the Bank’s capital is US $100,000.

 EDB’s priorities in Kyrgyzstan